-3.5 STAG shall sign a written acknowledgement when goods are handed over.
+3.5 StHG shall sign a written acknowledgement when goods are handed over.
 Responsibility for obtaining this so-called confirmation of receipt rests with the Supplier.

 §4 Delivery and delay

 4.1 Agreed delivery dates are binding, and adherence to such dates is essential.
-STAG shall be notified in writing as soon as it becomes apparent that a delay may ensue.
+StHG shall be notified in writing as soon as it becomes apparent that a delay may ensue.
 Said notification shall include the reasons causing the delay or rendering a delay likely.
-Partial deliveries are only permissible with the consent of STAG.
+Partial deliveries are only permissible with the consent of StHG.